 Instructions

 - Melt butter in skillet over medium.
 Add scallions, garlic and diced vegan chorizo.
-Saute for 2-3 minutes, until fragrant.
+Sauté for 2-3 minutes, until fragrant.
 Add corn, salt and pepper.
 Cook for another 2-3 minutes, until corn is warmed through.
 (If your fresh corn was very juicy, you won't need any liquid yet.
 If your pan seems dry, add a few tablespoons of water or stock).
 Remove seasoned corn from the heat.
 Add the cream, lime zest and diced cilantro.
 Stir to combine.
 Cover and set aside.

 - Heat large skillet over medium high heat.
 Add butter.
 Sprinkle fish fillets with salt, pepper and smoked paprika, then dust lightly in flour.
 Once the pan is hot, place seasoned halibut fillets in the pan and sear on medium high for 3-4 minutes, until golden brown.
 Flip and cook for additional 2 minutes, or until fillets are cooked through.
 (Cook times will vary based on the thickness of your fillets.
 Monitor and test fillets for doneness.)

 - Before serving, taste creamy corn mixture and adjust seasoning.
 Then divide corn between 4 serving bowls.
-Place halibut filet in the center of the bowl.
+Place halibut fillet in the center of the bowl.
 Garnish with additional fresh cilantro, lime zest and lime wedges.

 Notes